Apps (film)

 Apps (stylized APPS) is a 2021 anthology horror fantasy film directed by Lucio A. Rojas, Sandra Arriagada, José Miguel Zúñiga, Camilo León and Samot Márquez.
 An international co-production of Chile and Argentina, the film consists of five short stories, each of which involves a mobile app.

 Apps was selected in the "Coming Soon" section of the Sitges Film Festival in 2020.
 The film premiered at the 25th Bucheon International Fantastic Film Festival in South Korea in July 2021.

 Synopsis

-Five stories where an app opens the doors to mystery and horror.
-A young woman, in the hands of a group of perverts who belong to a sinister network dedicated to online streaming.
-A voyeur, who will discover that her neighbors hide dark secrets that he wishes he had never heard.
-A young woman using a mysterious dating app.
-A group of friends on their way to a cabin will fall into the hands of a sinister occult sect that hides behind this business.
-A boy, used by his father for online dating, will discover an enormous power to defend himself.
+The film comprises five stories where a mobile application leads to mystery and horror.
+In one story, a young woman falls prey to a group of perverts who belong to a sinister network that streams live content online.
+In another, a voyeur uncovers dark secrets about her neighbors that she wishes she had never known.
+The third story follows a young woman who uses a mysterious dating app.
+In the fourth, a group of friends on their way to a cabin stumble upon a sinister occult sect operating behind a seemingly legitimate business.
+Finally, a boy, manipulated by his father into online dating, discovers an immense power to defend himself.